Surrender of Japan: Manhattan Project

 The committee's mandate did not include the use of the bomb—its use upon completion was presumed.
 Following a protest by scientists involved in the project, in the form of the Franck Report, the Committee re-examined the use of the bomb, posing the question to the Scientific Panel of whether a "demonstration" of the bomb should be used before actual battlefield deployment.
 In a 21 June meeting, the Scientific Panel affirmed that there was no alternative.

-Truman played very little role in these discussions.
+Truman played a very small role in these discussions.
 At Potsdam, he was enthralled by the successful report of the Trinity test, and those around him noticed a positive change in his attitude, believing the bomb gave him leverage with both Japan and the Soviet Union.
 Other than backing Stimson's play to remove Kyoto from the target list (as the military continued to push for it as a target), he was otherwise not involved in any decision-making regarding the bomb, contrary to later retellings of the story (including Truman's own embellishments).